matthewhiggins415/matthewhiggins415/README.md

 ---
 # Hello Friends 👋🏻

 I am a fullstack developer with a focus on frontend with React.
 I get really excited with new ideas and challenges.
-Have a great day!
+I also have experience in technology sales and my overall goal is to be a people person with great developer skills!

 ## My Hobbies Include:
  - 🏄🏼‍♂️ surfing